Beliavsky/Fortran_FAQ/README.md

     host:       rtfm.mit.edu
     directory:  /pub/usenet

- If you have comments/suggestions/edit proposals please send them to me (keith.bierman@eng.sun.com).
-I do not promise to accept 'em.
-I encourage others to make better FAQ lists, so I can retire this one.

  The structure of the current list has been modified from previous versions in an attempt to group related questions according to their topic, and to maintain consistency with the new order.
 Let the author know if any